 - Muted Results for Europe’s Homegrown SVOD Services

-- Get Unrestricted Access to SVOD Rate Cards for Films Streaming in Europe
+- Get Unrestricted Access to SVOD Rate Cards for Feature Films Streaming throughout Europe

 - New European Regulatory Hurdles Could Hinder Streaming Growth